jrheard/blog/_drafts/hypothesis-and-pexpect.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

 When Hypothesis sees a test that's annotated with the `@given` decorator, it runs that test a bunch of times.
-Our test's decorator says that we want a random `password` argument, so Hypothesis gives the test function a random password each time it's run, which our test can use however it wants.
+Our test's decorator says that we want a random `password` argument, so Hypothesis gives the test function a random password each time it's run, which our test can then use however it wants.

 We're halfway there—all we have to do now is tell Hypothesis how to generate too-short passwords.

 A too-short password is a string with some characters in it.
-It can contain the lowercase letters a-z, the uppercase letters A-Z, the digits 0-9, and some specific symbols given in the assignment writeup.
+The string can contain the lowercase letters a-z, the uppercase letters A-Z, the digits 0-9, and some specific symbols given in the assignment writeup.
 Since we only want to generate passwords that are "too short", a too-short password can have at most seven characters.

 <textarea class="hidden">
 VALID_PASSWORD_CHARACTERS = string.ascii_letters + string.digits + '!@#$%^&*()-_=+.,'

-short_password_gen = st.text(alphabet=VALID_PASSWORD_CHARACTERS,
+short_password_strat = st.text(alphabet=VALID_PASSWORD_CHARACTERS,
                              max_size=7)
 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

-`st.text()` is a **strategy**.
-Hypothesis has a [ton of these][strategies] that you can use to generate all sorts of data.
-When we give `short_password_gen` to the `@given` decorator, it'll generate passwords like these:
+`st.text()` returns a **strategy**, which is an object that Hypothesis can use to generate random data.
+Hypothesis has a [ton of these][strategies] that you can use to generate all sorts of stuff.

+When we give `short_password_strat` to the `@given` decorator, Hypothesis will generate random passwords like these whenever it runs our test:

 <textarea class="hidden">
 'yKbSH7)'